nodejs/node/doc/api/crypto.md

 The `crypto.DEFAULT_ENCODING` mechanism is provided for backwards compatibility with legacy programs that expect `'latin1'` to be the default encoding.

 New applications should expect the default to be `'buffer'`.

-This property may become deprecated in a future Node.js release.
+This property is deprecated.

 ### crypto.fips
 <!-- YAML